vlandeiro/yakari/README.md

 uvx --from yakari ykr git
 ```

-will start a TUI with basic `git` features.
+will start a Terminal User Interface (TUI) with basic `git` features.
 The video below shows how to use
 this TUI to:

 - list branches